reactioncommerce/catalyst/package/src/components/ActionMenu/ActionMenu.md

 </ActionMenu>
 ```

-### Options with confirmation
+#### Options with confirmation

-ActionMenu options can be guarded with a confirmation dialog on click.
-To achieve this, provide either `confirmTitle` or `confirmMessage` as part of the option object.
-You may also supply an `onClick` handler for more control of the menu item click.
+ActionMenu options can be guarded with a confirmation dialog on selection.
+To achieve this, provide any combination of `confirmTitle` and `confirmMessage` as part of the option object.
+You may also supply an `onClick` handler to each option for more control of the "click" action.
+The `onSelect` callback will still fire when an item is selected.
+In most cases you'll want to avoid using `onSelect` and `onClick` for each option together unless you plan to do some advanced event handling using both.

 ```jsx
 const options = [{